SavageMark/SpikeyBot-Discord/docs/README.md

 **Kind**: instance method of [<code>HungryGames</code>](#HungryGames)
 **Returns**: <code>string</code> - Error message or null if no error.
 **Access**: public
+**Todo:**: Update this to use the ID system.
+Requires giving IDs to all Major events as well.

 | Param | Type | Description |
 | --- | --- | --- |